 You may need another table to use as the checkout point, to hold a cash register, make payments and pack the customers’ goods.

-Ask your child for ideas and see what your child can think of to use for the structure of the shop.
+Ask children for ideas and see what they can think of to use for the structure of the shop.

 Step 3: Stock the Shelves